ostdotcom/website-docupony/platform/api/source/index.html.md

-# Tokens
+# Token

-Tokens object contains details about economy and various contract addresses.
-One economy will have only one `tokens` object.
+Token object contains details about economy and various contract addresses.
+One economy will have only one `token` object.
 This object is created during economy setup in dashboard so using API you can only make a `GET` request.

 ## Token Object